MasTec (NYSE:MTZ) Releases FY 2022 Earnings Guidance

-MasTec (NYSE:MTZ – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $3.09-$3.09 for the period, compared to the consensus EPS estimate of $3.53.
+MasTec (NYSE:MTZ – Get Rating) updated its FY 2022 earnings guidance on Monday.
+The company provided earnings per share guidance of $3.09-$3.09 for the period, compared to the consensus earnings per share estimate of $3.53.
 The company issued revenue guidance of $9.20 billion-$9.20 billion, compared to the consensus revenue estimate of $9.19 billion.

-Several research firms have recently weighed in on MTZ.
-Craig Hallum lifted their target price on shares of MasTec to $97.00 in a research note on Monday, August 15th.
-Credit Suisse Group boosted their target price on shares of MasTec from $102.00 to $105.00 and gave the company an outperform rating in a report on Monday, August 8th.
-Robert W. Baird lifted their price target on MasTec from $83.00 to $106.00 in a research report on Monday, August 8th.
-Cowen increased their price objective on MasTec from $120.00 to $125.00 and gave the stock an outperform rating in a report on Monday, August 8th.
-Finally, Cowen lifted their target price on MasTec from $120.00 to $125.00 and gave the company an outperform rating in a report on Monday, August 8th.
+Several equities analysts recently commented on MTZ shares.
+DA Davidson increased their price objective on shares of MasTec to $110.00 in a research report on Monday, August 15th.
+UBS Group dropped their price objective on shares of MasTec from $116.00 to $100.00 and set a na rating on the stock in a research note on Wednesday, May 18th.
+B. Riley decreased their target price on shares of MasTec from $120.00 to $104.00 in a research note on Friday, May 6th.
+Craig Hallum raised their price target on shares of MasTec to $97.00 in a research report on Monday, August 15th.
+Finally, Citigroup decreased their price objective on shares of MasTec from $109.00 to $100.00 and set a buy rating for the company in a research report on Friday, July 22nd.
 One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company presently has a consensus rating of Moderate Buy and an average target price of $110.18.
+According to data from MarketBeat, the company currently has a consensus rating of Moderate Buy and an average target price of $110.18.

 MasTec Price Performance